-Yet he was also aware of the mishandling of Ireland and the propensity for revolt, saying in Fabianism and the Empire9:
+Yet he had always been aware of the previous mishandling of Ireland and the propensity for revolt, saying in Fabianism and the Empire (1900) 10:

 The British Empire, wisely governed, is invincible.
 The British Empire, handled as we handled Ireland and the American colonies, and as we may handle South Africa if we are not careful, will fall to pieces without the firing of a foreign shot.

 By the mid 1920s (the third act) he was an international celebrity on a scale few other writers have achieved in their lifetime.
 He won the 1925 Nobel Prize for Literature “for his work which is marked by both idealism and humanity, its stimulating satire often being infused with a singular poetic beauty” and shared the 1938 Oscar for best adapted screenplay (“Pygmalion,” based upon his stage play).
-He remains the only person to have won both.
+Until Bob Dylan equaled his record (with an Oscar in 2000 and a Nobel for Literature in 2016), Shaw was the only person to have won both awards.

 Shaw’s last political treatise Everybody’s Political What’s What was published in 1944.
 He continued to write into his nineties.
 He died in Herefordshire on the 2 November 1950.